dgarijo/Widoco/README.md

 `-confFile PATH`: Load your own configuration file for the ontology metadata.
 Incompatible with -getOntologyMetadata

 `-getOntologyMetadata`: Extract ontology metadata from the given ontology

--oops: Create an html page with the evaluation from the OOPS service (http://oops.linkeddata.es/)
+`-oops`: Create an html page with the evaluation from the OOPS service (http://oops.linkeddata.es/)

 `-rewriteAll`: Replace any existing files when documenting an ontology (e.g., from a previous execution)